Nearsoft/jobs/readme.md

 If an opening has caught your eye feel free to contact us at [jobs@nearsoft.com](mailto:jobs@nearsoft.com) <!-- yaspeller ignore -->

+## Ruby Engineer
+🚀

+### Job Description:

+In addition to standard development skills, we're looking for you to have a super analytical/engineering type mind and enjoy solving complex packaging and shipping problems.
+For example: say you have a bunch of boxes of different sizes.
+You'll have to determine whether the boxes can fit on a pallet, and what the best way is to arrange them.
+If you say: no problem, give me multiple pallets and a weight and orientation constraint, then we want to talk to you!
+In addition we need the usual skill set: efficient, organized and follows through on commitments.
+You're intelligent, have great analytical skills and pay attention to detail.
+We hope you're calm under pressure, have a great work ethic and communicate well.

+### Desired Skills & Experience:

+We are looking for an individual who has a deep knowledge of the Ruby on Rails and JavaScript frameworks, has developed scalable backend services and an agile approach to problem solving.

+### You have:

+* 2+ Years of Ruby on Rails Development and 2+ years developing software in a commercial environment
+* Solid experience in building high-performance, reliable and scalable services
+* Experience with Ajax based user interfaces
+* Experience with our current technology stack is a bonus: Ruby on Rails, ReactJS, Git, Postgres
+* Shipping/transportation industry experience is a bonus

 ## Full Stack Engineer